logo GUIDES TRANSLATIONS ARTICLES POETRY

 Appeasing long forgotten wars.

 But different again is what these lines actually mean.
 Anyone with a little training in philosophy, or even contemporary science, will have a great difficulty with this opening mediation on time.
 The Buddhist view of reincarnation is usually suggested, but Eliot of course was a devout Christian, and 'If all time is eternally present / All time is unredeemable' is an odd way of putting matters, if not simply playing with terms.
 By definition, as a passage of events, no time is only in the present.
 'Eternally' is an oxymoron.
 And 'unredeemable' — the key word in this passage, perhaps the poem as a whole — is not properly addressed: we have collages of instances and truncated thoughts but no sustained treatment.
-Yes, we can say that if 'all time is eternally present' there can be no future in which redeem our sins', but that's hardly helpful, and plays with distinctions that human beings have found useful.
+Yes, we can say that if 'all time is eternally present' there can be no future in which we can redeem our sins', but that's hardly helpful, and plays with distinctions that human beings have found useful.
 Salvation means very different things in Christian and Buddhist religions, and neither, I suspect, believe that 'we live in a universe that is perfect and that every moment is preordained and predetermined.' {16}

 The following lines: